kgrid/specs/docs/activation.md

 An Activator <conform>must</conform> implement at least the read-only portion of the [Shelf API](shelf-api.md).
 This includes listing KOs, returning representations of indivdual KOs (e.g. metadata only, with links to key components).

-(Proposed) An activator <conform>must</conform> provide a resource representation for the knowledge object that includes activation status and endpoints.
+<proposed>(proposed)</proposed> An activator <conform>must</conform> provide a resource representation for the knowledge object that includes activation status and endpoints.

-(Proposed) An Activator <conform>should</conform> make available the service description for a knowledge object.
+<proposed>(proposed)</proposed> An Activator <conform>should</conform> make available the service description for a knowledge object.

-(Proposed) Access to the internals of the KO (deployment and payload files) <conform>should not</conform> be exposed, except that KOs of "resource" type <conform>may</conform> specify particular payloads for client access under appropriate service paths in the service description.
+<proposed>(proposed)</proposed> Access to the internals of the KO (deployment and payload files) <conform>should not</conform> be exposed, except that KOs of "resource" type <conform>may</conform> specify particular payloads for client access under appropriate service paths in the service description.

-(Proposed) An activator <conform>may</conform> implement additional operations for the Shelf API to support development or demonstration of KOs.
+<proposed>(proposed)</proposed> An activator <conform>may</conform> implement additional operations for the Shelf API to support development or demonstration of KOs.
 For example, uploading or importing KOs, loading KOs from a manifest file, deleting KOs.
 See [Shelf API](shelf-api.md) for more info.

-(Proposed) It is especially useful for Activators used in protyping and demonstration to allow a manfifest to be posted to the activator in prder to load KOs at runtime.
+<proposed>(proposed)</proposed> It is especially useful for Activators used in protyping and demonstration to allow a manfifest to be posted to the activator in prder to load KOs at runtime.
 This <conform>should not</conform> be enabled by default except in development environments as it representas an vulnberabiltiy.

 ### List KO resources
 ```